Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Effective date: The effective date section is optional.

-The main reason for delaying the LLC start date is when the filing is being done close to the end of a calendar year, and the business isn’t going to have any activity until the start of the following year.
-By delaying until the following year, one less business tax return will need to be filed.
+The main reason for delaying the LLC start date is when the filing is being done close to the end of a calendar year, and the business will not have any activity until the start of the following year.
+By delaying until the following year, one less business tax return needs to be filed.

-Dissolution date: This section is optional and provides the ability to set a date to close the LLC.
-Most LLCs will choose a perpetual existence (which is the default choice); however, some businesses (usually investment-related) will have a specific closure date.
+Dissolution date: This section is optional and allows you to set a date to close the LLC.
+Most LLCs choose a perpetual existence (which is the default choice); however, some businesses (usually investment-related) will have a specific closure date.

 To include this statement in your Articles, select the “Check if Applicable box” and the appropriate information.

-Basically, it says the LLC will protect the members and managers of the LLC from the operations of the business, provided those members and managers weren’t negligent in their duties, and hold them harmless should there be a lawsuit.
+Breaking this down, it says the LLC will protect its members and managers from the business’s operations, provided those members and managers weren’t negligent in their duties, and hold them harmless should there be a lawsuit.

 Step 4: New York LLC Publication Requirement

-Per Section 206 of the New York LLC Act, after the Articles of Organization are filed, an ad has to be published for six consecutive weeks in two local newspapers or printers.
+Per Section 206 of the New York LLC Act, after the Articles of Organization are filed, an ad must be published in two local newspapers or printers for six consecutive weeks.
 To meet the Newspaper Publication Requirement, both papers must be located in the same county as the LLC’s principal office, in addition to being approved by the County Clerk of the county where the primary office of the LLC is located.
 After the notice has run, the publisher of each newspaper will send a filing receipt for proof of publication (Affidavits of Publication of the Newspapers).

-Once the affidavits have been sent to you, they will be mailed along with the Certificate of Publication and a $50 filing fee to the Division of Corporations.
-The Certificate of Publication has to be submitted within 120 days of the LLC being formed.
+Once the affidavits are sent to you, they will be mailed to the Division of Corporations along with the Certificate of Publication and a $50 filing fee.
+The Certificate of Publication must be submitted within 120 days of the LLC being formed.

 • Bizee – Best prices for additional business services (starting at $0 plus state fees)